yhomarys-qa/qa-conduit-manual-testing/05-Test-Execution-Reports/Smoke-Test-Execution.md

 # 🔥 Smoke Test Execution Report – Conduit (RealWorld App)

 ## 📌 Project Overview
-This document contains the execution results of the Smoke Test Suite for the Conduit application.
+This document contains the execution results of the Smoke Test Suite.
-The objective is to validate critical system functionality and determine if the system is stable for further testing.
+The objective is to validate critical system functionality after test execution.

 ---